 considering having a child -- or those who are already pregnant -- should be offered testing to find out if they are CF carriers.

-a relative who has CF or is known to carry a mutation of the CFTR gene, your chances of carrying a mutation are greater because of your family's history.
+who has CF or is known to carry a mutation of the CFTR gene, your chances of carrying a mutation are greater because of your family's history.

 A positive carrier test result for CF means that a person has one mutation of the CFTR gene.
 A positive result is more than 99 percent accurate.
 A negative carrier test result is not as accurate.
 With more than 1,700 different mutations of the CFTR gene,

 there are some rare disease-causing mutations that the test may not find.